inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 ## VARIABLES
 - variables are useful for defining values that could be used across the project
-- With a macro, dbt allows us to get the data from the variables and translate during the compilation
+- With a macro, dbt allows us to get the data from the variables and translate during compilation
 - To use a variable we use the {{ var('...') }} function
 - Variables can be defined in 2 ways:
-    - in the dbt_project.yml
+    1. in the dbt_project.yml
     ```sql
     vars:
     payment_type_values: [1, 2, 3, 4, 5, 6]
     ```
-    - from the command line<br>
+    2. from the command line<br>
     As an example, if your model included the var macro
     ```jinja
     {% if var('is_test_run', default=true) %}